Full-time: 4 years

 You can select from a wide range of optional modules to create a degree which matches your interests and ambitions.
 You could, for instance, specialise in medical, international, family or employment law.

-You could take part in our judicial shadowing scheme in local courts, enabling you to go behind-the-scenes and observe the legal process.
-An innovative mentoring scheme, where practising lawyers share insights and advice with you, will also develop your networks and employability.
+We work in close partnership with the legal profession locally and nationally which opens up exciting opportunities for work placements and internships.
+You could take part in our judicial shadowing scheme in the local courts, which allows you to observe the legal process from behind-the-scenes.
+You could also benefit from our mentoring scheme, where professional lawyers share vital insights into practice and help you develop your skills, networks and employability.

 Influence and expertise